alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 python3 gsctl.py install-deps dev
 ```

-> Currently interactive could not be built from source on macos.
-But you can try to build interactive on the docker image, since our docker image supports `arm64` platform.
+> Currently, Interactive cannot be built from source on macOS.
+However, you can attempt to build Interactive on the Docker image, as our Docker image supports the 'arm64' platform.

 ### Develop on Docker Container